biothings/biothings_explorer/README.md

 Several environment variables are supported for various purposes, listed below:

 - `NODE_ENV` When set as `NODE_ENV=production`, the package runs in production mode, including synchronizing the latest SmartAPI specifications on a schedule.
+- `PORT` Sets the port the server will listen on.
+Defaults to `3000`.
 - `SMARTAPI_SYNC=true|false` May be set to override all SmartAPI syncing behavior.
 - `API_OVERRIDE=true|false` May be set to set overrides for specific APIs (see [Using `API_OVERRIDE=true`](#using-api_overridetrue))
 - `RESULT_CACHING=true|false` May be set to enable or disable the use of caching for query result edges.
 Requires `REDIS_HOST` and `REDIS_PORT` to be enabled.
 - `REDIS_HOST` The hostname of the Redis server to be used for caching.
 - `REDIS_PORT` The port of the Redis server to be used for caching.
 - `REDIS_PASSWORD` The password for the Redis server, if applicable.
+- `REDIS_TLS_ENABLED` Enables TLS mode for the Redis client.
+- `REDIS_KEY_EXPIRE_TIME` Sets the time to keep cached results in seconds.
+Defaults to 10 minutes.
+- `JOB_TIMEOUT` Sets a timeout on asynchronous jobs in ms. No default.
+- `ASYNC_COMPLETED_EXPIRE_TIME` Sets the amount of time to keep an asynchronous job result, after which the results expire and are deleted to make space for new job results.
+Expressed in seconds.
+Defaults to 7 days.
 - `DEBUG` May be set to capture different package debug logs by match to comma-separated strings.
+- `SETIMMEDIATE_TIME` Override the timing used on several calls to `setImmediatePromise()` used for performance reasons.
+Shouldn't be overridden except for performance testing purposes.
+Expressed in ms.
+- `MAX_QUERIES_PER_MIN` Sets the maximum number of queries allowable from a client in a 1-minute window.
+Defaults to 15.
+- `STATIC_PATH` Overrides the path to the folder containing `./data/smartapi_specs.json` and `./data/predicates.json`.
+- `REQUEST_TIMEOUT` Sets a timeout for non-synchronous threaded requests in seconds.
+No default, however the monorepo pm2 configuration defaults to 20 minutes.
+- `USE_THREADING` Disables threading (threaded requests fall back to non-threaded execution) when set to `false`.
+Threading is enabled by default.
+- `BIOLINK_FILE` Overrides path to biolink file.